firefox159/HA-Inepro-PRO380-Mod-EN/README.md

 Taken from the PRO380-Mod manual:
 The PRO380-Mod can be connected for Modbus communication.
 The Modbus implementation used is Modbus basic (standard).
 This means the following:
--Baud rate 9600
+Baud rate 9600
--8 data bits
+8 data bits
--Even parity
+Even parity
--1 stop bit
+1 stop bit

 ![image](https://github.com/firefox159/HA-Inepro-PRO380-Mod-EN/assets/1909681/f381d220-45e3-4943-8905-0875409a08ef)